Is your vacuum sealer not sealing properly?

 You can easily find them in all shapes and sizes at online marketplaces.

-While your vacuum sealer’s bags are not as fragile as those you can find at supermarkets, they are certainly not indestructible.
-If they’ve been around the block a couple of times, or if you use them quite frequently, some eventual wear and tear should be expected.
+While vacuum sealer bags are not as fragile as those you can find at supermarkets, they are certainly not indestructible.
+If they’ve been around the block several times, or if you use them quite frequently, some eventual wear and tear should be expected.

-As you can imagine, even the smallest tear on your unit’s bag will make it impossible to create a vacuum seal, so please treat your accessories with care.
+Even the smallest tear on your unit’s bag will make it impossible to create a vacuum seal.
+So, if your bags are broken, please replace them.

-Firstly, the material your bags are made of is designed to contract in a very specific way, which is something any adhesive you use, might not be able to do.
-Secondly, these adhesives will not guarantee a perfect vacuum seal, so using them is definitely not a long-term solution.
+Firstly, the material your bags are made of is designed to contract in a very specific way, which any adhesive you use will not be able to do.
+Secondly, the adhesives will not guarantee a perfect vacuum seal, so using them is definitely not a long-term solution.

 Without a properly functioning gasket, vacuum sealing is impossible.
 It’s that simple.